bengold14/Reviews-Component/README.md

 npm install -g webpack
 npm install

+npm run bundle
+npm run start

-If running the project on a local machine comment out line in index.jsx and uncomment out line in the same file.
-This is to update the IP reference for the server.
+If running the project on a local machine comment out line in index.jsx and uncomment out line in the same file. \n This is to update the IP reference for the server.

-If deploying the component you will need to update the IP address and update the slice function on line to get the hotel ID from the URL
+If deploying the component you will need to update the IP address and update the slice function on line to get \n the hotel ID from the URL

 If using the proxy server linked in the related projects you will need to update the IP addresses in the Ben-Proxy/index.html file and if you are interested in linking the other related components those IP addresses will need to be uncommented out and updated as well.
+You will need to make sure the Ben-Proxy/server.js file is running.

 ```